ubcbraincircuits/onboarding/source/data.rst

 The `Federated Research Data Repository (FRDR) <https://www.frdr.ca/repo/?locale=en>`_ is a collaboration between Portage, Compute Canada (CC), and the Canadian Association of Research Libraries (CARL) which provides a system that combines curated large-scale data preservation with data discovery across Canadian research data repositories.
-Refer to the FRDR section in the UBC Brain Circuit's DMP white paper for more information.
+Refer to the FRDR section in the UBC Brain Circuit's Data Management white paper for more information.

 Datasets in FRDR are searchable by anyone, however FRDR is currently in Limited Production and therefore only accepts data deposits from a select number of research groups.
 The cluster is pleased to be the first in Canada and in UBC to